sertel/actris/README.md

 # ACTRIS COQ DEVELOPMENT

-This directory contains the Coq mechanization of the Actris framework, first presented in the paper
+This archive contains a fork of the Coq mechanization of the Actris framework, first presented in the paper
-[Actris: Session Type Based Reasoning in Separation Logic](https://iris-project.org/pdfs/2020-popl-actris-final.pdf) at POPL'20.
+[Actris: Session Type Based Reasoning in Separation Logic](https://iris-project.org/pdfs/2020-popl-actris-final.pdf) at POPL'20, extended with the material for the CPP'21 submission "Machine-Checked Semantic Session Typing".

+For remarks about the CPP'21 submission, see [CPP21.md](CPP21.md).

 It has been built and tested with the following dependencies